1920: Evil Returns: Plot

-The cemetery keeper warns Jaidev that the spirit is very vengeful and has to be deceitfully taken to the same place it all happened — Amar's residence in Shimla.
-Once Smriti touches Amar's corpse, Amar's spirit will have to leave Smriti's body and return to his own body; the corpse can be set on fire then, releasing Amar's spirit from the karmic cycle of life and death.
-Whilst doing this, Smriti must not know where she is being taken, else the spirit will also know.
-So Smriti is made unconscious and completely enveloped in a sacred cloth.
-They reach the designated place, but the cemetery keeper trips and the sacred cloth moves away from Smriti's face, awakening the spirit.
-The possessed Smriti kills all but Jaidev.
+The cemetery keeper warns Jaidev that the spirit is very vengeful and has to be deceitfully taken to the place where Amar died.
+The cemetery keeper explains that once Smriti touches Amar's corpse, Amar's spirit will have to leave Smriti's body and return to Amar's corpse and the corpse can then be set on fire, destroying Amar's spirit.
+While doing this, Smriti must not know where Smriti is being taken; else the spirit will also know.
+Smriti is fully wrapped in a sacred cloth and taken to Amar's partly constructed house by Jaidev, the cemetery keeper and two of Jaidev's employees.
+The floor cracks and one of Jaidev's employees trips and the sacred cloth moves away from Smriti, awakening the spirit.
+The possessed Smriti kills all except Jaidev.

 Jaidev is badly injured in the battle against the spirit.
-The spirit in Smriti's body burns Amar's corpse, thus forever remaining in her body.
-Jaidev helplessly pleads with the spirit to kill him, since there is no meaning in letting him live if the spirit will take Smriti from him.
-Amar's spirit refuses, saying that this is exactly what he wanted: for Jaidev to suffer.
-Jaidev cuts a rope attached to a loft in ceiling; a corpse falls from there, landing on Smriti, and making contact with her touch.
-It is revealed in a flashback that Jaidev and the group had hidden the real corpse of Amar in the ceiling as precaution.
-The corpse comes alive as Amar is forced to return to his original body.
-Enraged, Amar's corpse tries to kill Smriti, but Jaidev saves her and sets Amar's corpse on fire, thus releasing Amar's spirit from the karmic cycle of life and death.
-In the end, Jaidev marries Smriti and they live happily with each other.
+The spirit in Smriti's body eats the remains of the cemetery keeper's body and seemingly burns Amar's corpse, thus forever remaining in Smriti's body.
+Jaidev helplessly pleads with the spirit to kill him, since there is no meaning in letting Jaidev live if the spirit will take Smriti from him forever.
+Amar's spirit refuses, saying that this is exactly what Amar wanted: for Jaidev to suffer.
+Jaidev cuts a rope attached to a loft in the ceiling; a corpse falls on Smriti.
+It is revealed that Jaidev and the group had hidden the real corpse of Amar in the ceiling as a precaution.
+Amar's spirit leaves Smriti's body and enters the corpse.
+Enraged, Amar's corpse tries to kill Smriti, but Jaidev saves Smriti and sets Amar's corpse on fire, thus destroying Amar's spirit.
+Jaidev and Smriti consummate their union.